homelab-bg/docker-dns-stack/README.md

 ```

 **AdGuard Home password reset**
-The [official wiki](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration#password-reset) process for resetting a password is a little complicated.
-Generate a new password with the below command, and them continnue from step 3
+The [official wiki](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration#password-reset) process for resetting a password is a little complicated, however you can generate a new password with the below command, and continue from step 3
 ```sh
 mkpasswd -m bcrypt -R 10 <super-strong-password>
 ```